 In May, I shared a screen shot of my inbox to demonstrate how difficult it is to stand out from the crowd with your sales emails.
 It was the best way for me to illustrate the sheer number of cold emails I get every hour of every day of every week.
 With so much noise in my inbox (not to mention the issue of limited time), there’s a good chance I’m not opening all of those emails.

-But when I receive an email from a salesperson I’m about to meet, the odds are much better that I’ll open the email and review the content.
 While I am more likely to view this person’s email due to our upcoming commitment and prior relationship, I expect more from the email in terms of content.